Introduction to OCaml Programming

 }}}})

-Function definitions are similar, you can’t mutate an existing definition.
+Function definitions are similar, you can’t mutate an existing definition, only shadow it.

 let f x = x + 1;;